carbon-language/carbon-lang/clang/README.txt

    clang       - An example driver, client of the libraries at various levels.
                  This depends on all these libraries, and on LLVM VMCore.

- This front-end has been intentionally built as a DAG, making it easy to reuse individual parts or replace pieces if desired.
+ This front-end has been intentionally built as a DAG of libraries, making it easy to  reuse individual parts or replace pieces if desired.
 For example, to build a preprocessor, you take the Basic and Lexer libraries.
 If you want an indexer, you take those plus the Parser library and provide some actions for indexing.
 If you want a refactoring, static analysis, or source-to-source compiler tool, it makes sense to take those plus the AST building and semantic analyzer library.
 Finally, if you want to use this with the LLVM backend, you'd take these components plus the AST to LLVM lowering code.

  In the future I hope this toolkit will grow to include new and interesting components, including a C++ front-end, ObjC support, and a whole lot of other